Respect and Resilience in Retail and Fast Food

 icare investigating “What good workplace rehabilitation looks like”

-At icare we are dedicated to working with our customers to provide world-class service and quality outcomes.
+At icare we are dedicated to working with our customers to provide best in class service and quality outcomes.
 In keeping with our commitment to evidence-based best practice, icare commissioned our internal Research and Design team, Ufirst, to launch an in-depth research into current workplace rehabilitation practices and to understand “what good workplace rehabilitation looks like”.

 Ufirst has undertaken this research through various forms of engagement including surveys, workshops, feedback sessions and focus groups with our customers and service providers along with comprehensive literature review.
 The resulting insights are outlined in the report available to download below.